Seminar Series on Academic Success

 Other Seminar Options

 Hoping to offer one of our seminars in your class?
 During the fall and spring semesters, you can request a seminar presentation for your students.
 Our presenters are available beginning in the third week of each semester; we begin scheduling requested seminars in the first week of classes.
-Please request your seminar through this survey.
+Please request your spring seminar through this spreadsheet.

 Want to discuss these topics one-on-one?
 Schedule an appointment with one of our peer academic coaches during the fall or spring semesters.